popolo-project/popolo-spec/appendices/components.md

 <h3 id="mongodb">MongoDB caveats</h3>

-MongoDB does not support reduced dates as in XML Schema; it stores a [date](http://docs.mongodb.org/manual/core/document/#date) as a 64-bit integer that represents the number of milliseconds since the [Unix epoch](http://en.wikipedia.org/wiki/Unix_time).
+MongoDB does not support reduced dates like `2004-08` as in XML Schema; it stores a [date](http://docs.mongodb.org/manual/core/document/#date) as a 64-bit integer that represents the number of milliseconds since the [Unix epoch](http://en.wikipedia.org/wiki/Unix_time).
 Unless a use case emerges requiring fast date operations, dates should be serialized as strings in MongoDB.

 Many MongoDB ODMs, including [Mongoid](http://mongoid.org/), use a `_type` field on a document to indicate that the document represents an instance of a subclass of the base class that is otherwise associated with the MongoDB collection.
 The management of the `_type` field should be left to the ODM.